Synonyms / Other Terms Used

 The range of variants found shows a clear dominance of the concept based on a tap above a glass containing water.
 Tests conducted indicate the appropriateness of this concept:

-In the first stage of the ISO 1975 test series (Easterby & Zwaga, 1976) the variant designed by Simlinger & Falkner was judged as most appropriate in the UK, while the UIC variant showing a tap above a glass containing water indicated by three wavy lines was first in the Netherlands.
+In the first stage of the ISO 1975 test series (Easterby & Zwaga, 1976) fifteen pictograms used to signify drinkable tap water were examined on basis of the Appropriateness Ranking method: The variant designed by Simlinger & Falkner, marked with 4) above, was judged as most appropriate in the UK, while the UIC variant, marked with 2), showing a tap above a glass containing water indicated by three wavy lines, was first in the Netherlands.
+This study also included two images for Drinking Fountain, which did not reach a placement among the top rankings.
 When tested for comprehension in the next stage, the Simlinger & Falkner version elicited many inappropriate responses related to drinking facilities, bars and refreshments.
-The UIC variant reached 67 % correct responses and the BTA version was second with 41 % correct.
-In the following test respondents were required to select a symbol representing 'Drinking Water' from a range of symbols presented.
+The UIC variant reached 67 % correct responses and the BTA version, marked with 1), was second with 41 % correct.
+In the following Matching Test respondents were required to select a symbol representing 'Drinking Water' from a range of symbols presented.
 In this test the Simlinger & Falkner version reached 95 % correct responses and the UIC version 96 %.

 Recommendation